asyml/forte/README.md

 Forte not only makes it easy to integrate with arbitrary 3rd party tools (Check out these [examples](./examples)!), but also brings technology to you by offering a miscellaneous collection of deep learning modules via Texar, and a convenient model-data interface for casting tasks to models.

 ## Quick Start Guide
+Consider a case we want to get words in the sentence and also extract entities from the sentence.
+We can write two processors for the two separate tasks.
+First, we imports all required libraries.
 ```
 from forte import Pipeline
 from forte.processors.base import PackProcessor